SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 Obtain the downloaded file in the last operation and save it as an evidence.
 It is a little tricky to use this system operation, please read the *Notes* part carefully.

-Hint: To simulate a actual download and upload action may be not a good practice because it involves OS function and causes scenario unstable.
+Note: To simulate a actual download and upload action may be not a good practice because it involves OS function and causes scenario unstable.

 ##### Parameters